steveghee/OCTO_Studio_extensions/README.md

 around the target, and understand what the user will/not see when viewing from various perspectives.

-Note : The 3d occluding model is (currently) not included in the runtime display.
+Note also : The 3d occluding model is (currently) not included in the runtime display.

+Finally, the widget is in fact a generic target that will support any model target, so you can use standard and advanced/360 targets with this widget.
+You don't have to use advanced/360 targets.

 ### Area targets
 Note : depricated : product now includes this target type